 So having a credit line with good payment history on your credit report can be extremely helpful.
 But it also underscores just how important it is to make all of your credit card payments on time so you can take full advantage of this opportunity.

-One is that there aren’t limits on where you use them.
-Most banks partner with well-known credit card companies like Visa or MasterCard, allowing you to use your secured credit card anywhere these brands are accepted.
-It’s an extremely convenient financial tool.
+- No limits on where you can use it – Most banks partner with well-known credit card companies like Visa or MasterCard.
+This allows you to use your secured credit card anywhere these brands are accepted.

-While you might have a higher interest rate, chances are that it will be much lower than if you managed to qualify for an unsecured credit card.
+- Lower interest rate – While the interest rate may be high, if you have bad credit, chances are that it will be lower than if you managed to qualify for an unsecured credit card.
 Plus, secured cards start with a relatively low credit limit, so you don’t have the temptation to charge huge sums of money.

-This could be extremely helpful if your bad or fair credit was a result of overspending or lack of financial planning.
-Another little-known benefit to having a secured card is that you can oftentimes earn interest on your deposit, depending on the bank you choose.
+- Earn interest on your deposit – Another little-known benefit to having a secured card is that you can oftentimes earn interest on your deposit, depending on the bank you choose.

-A major negative is that you need cash upfront to qualify for a secured credit card.
+- Security deposit – A major negative is that you need cash upfront to qualify for a secured credit card.
 Not only do you have to have at least a few hundred dollars saved up in advance, you’re also not able to use it while your card is active.
-If that’s all you have as savings, your credit card becomes your emergency buffer, not your cash.

 What’s the difference between a secured card and an unsecured credit card?